 Sector Background & Challenges

 In India, about 70% of the population lives in rural areas and 49% of the work force is employed in agriculture.
 Agriculture accounts for 14% of GDP, its annual employment growth rate is less than 1% and agricultural productivity varies across India.
-The Government of India is targeting 4% growth in agriculture sector during the 12th Five-Year Plan (2012-17), to improve agricultural production and livelihood opportunities in rural areas.
+The Government of India is targeting 4% growth in agriculture sector during 2012-17, to improve agricultural production and livelihood opportunities in rural areas.

 Figures at a Glance